 Alternate Text Format

 To learn more about how Alternative Text works, and how to request it, please navigate to our Alternative Text page.

 Appropriate modification of physical requirements

 If and when physical activity is required to access course curriculum, alteration or modification must be made so that the curriculum may be accessed by student.

 Audio recording class lectures

 This accommodation affirms that the student may record class lecture for personal use only, using “smart pen,” or other personal recording device.
 Please note that the accommodation to record a class lecture supersedes any classroom policy that prohibits audio recordings.
+This accommodation is not intended to be a substitute for course attendance, and recordings need not be provided for a student if they are not present in class.
 Faculty members with concerns regarding audio recording in the classroom should contact the Office of Academic Accessibility.

 Books, tests, and other printed reading material in enlarged print or Braille